 Stuart Davis is an associate attorney at Carr Maloney P.C.
-He focuses his practice on General Liability, Professional Liability, Business Law and Commercial Litigation, and Government Investigations and Enforcement.
+He focuses his practice on General Liability, Professional Liability, Business Law and Commercial Litigation, Class Action Litigation, and Government Investigations and Enforcement.

 Prior to joining the firm, Stuart clerked for the Hon.
 Michele D. Hotten on the Maryland Court of Appeals.
 As a law clerk for Judge Hotten, Stuart prepared and wrote extensive bench memoranda and drafted numerous written opinions for complex civil and criminal cases.